Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Nonlinear Eigenpairs as Critical Points of a Family of Energy Functions

 \subsection{Numerical evaluation of the saddle points}

 We have observed that every $p$-Laplacian eigenpair can be considered as a linear eigenpair of a properly weighted Laplacian eigenproblem.
 This characterization allowed us to introduce a class of energy functions whose differentiable saddle points correspond to $p$-Laplacian eigenpairs.
 Now it is thus natural to investigate numerical methods for the computation of $p$-Laplacian eigenpairs based on gradient flows of the functions $\Eps_{p,k}(\edgeweight,\nodeweight)$ .
-Next, we present some preliminary numerical results showing that the these schemes actually deliver acceptable results in most situations.
-Nevertheless the problem of the lack of regularity of the functions $\Eps_{p,k}(\edgeweight,\nodeweight)$ in case of eigenvalues with multiplicity greater than $1$ is still a stumbling block.
-Indeed, discontinuous energy functions prevent the convergence of the numerical schemes in some situations.
+Next, we present some preliminary numerical results showing that these schemes actually deliver acceptable results in most situations.
+Nevertheless the problem of the lack of regularity of the functions $\Eps_{p,k}(\edgeweight,\nodeweight)$ in case of eigenvalues with multiplicity greater than one is still a stumbling block that prevent the convergence of the numerical schemes in some situations.
 These are evidenced by bounded oscillations of residuals and non-convergence of the algorithm in some cases.
+In particular, we believe that a theoretical investigation of the numerical schemes is necessary to fully understand some of these problems and possibly overcome them.
+We propose this as a future research direction.
 The computation of the saddle points of the energy functions $\Eps_{p,k}(\edgeweight,\nodeweight)$ is a constrained critical point problem.
-To incorporate in our formulation the positivity constraint we follow the same procedure that turned out to be successful in the solution of the $L^1$-Optimal Transport problem and discussed in~\cite{facca3,piazzon2023computing}.
-Thus, we perform the following change of variable, which preserves the positivity of $\edgeweight$ and $\nodeweight$:
+To incorporate in our formulation the positivity constraint we follow the same procedure that turned out to be successful in the solution of the $L^1$-Optimal Transport problem and discussed in~\cite{facca3,piazzon2023computing}, indeed our energy functions were inspired by the $L^1$-optimal transport energy functions therein presented and studied.
+We perform the following change of variable, which preserves the positivity of $\edgeweight$ and $\nodeweight$: $\edgeweight=\sigma_1^{2(p-2)/p}$, $\nodeweight=\sigma_2^{2(p-2)/p}$.
+Using the new variables, the energy function $\Eps_{p,k}(\sigma_1^{{2(p-2)/p}},\sigma_2^{{2(p-2)/p}})$ becomes well defined everywhere in $\R^{|\edgeset|}\times\R^{|\nodeset|}$ except in the points $(\edgeweight, \nodeweight)$ where $\dim(\ker(\lap[\edgeweight])\cap \ker(\diag(\nodeweight)))^{\perp}$ is smaller than $k$.
+We thus define a dynamics for the variables $(\edgeweight,\nodeweight)$ as the gradient flow with respect to the variables $\sigma_1$ and $\sigma_2$.
+To this aim, for $p>2$, we use the following time-derivatives, derived analogously one to each other: